athcn/comp3005-project-v2/README.md

 ### Setup
 ---
-1. Download NodeJS as this is required to run the application
+1. Download [NodeJS](https://nodejs.org/en/download/current) as this is required to run the application (It should also install `npm` with it)
 2. `cd webapp` and run `npm install` to download the required packages
-3. You will want to create a `.env` file in the `webapp` directory with the following content
+3. You will want to create a `.env` file in the root `webapp` directory with the following content
 ```
 # Database Setup
 POSTGRES_HOST='localhost'    # Postgres ip address[es] or domain name[s]